 Few topics have ignited in 2018 like the #metoo movement.
 For internal communications, it’s put issues of harassment in the workplace and professional ethics into the spotlight.
 Employers have had to reconsider how to best engage with their workforce to foster a supportive and sensitive culture.

-Change communications is one of the areas where effective internal communications really shines.
+Change communications is one of the areas where effective internal communications really shine.
 When change can disrupt and inspire equally, communicating with staff is essential to minimize the risks.
 For the UK, Brexit continues to be one of the biggest changes on the roadmap into 2019.

 There’s no escaping the end of the year.
 There’s a palpable tension to complete projects within a month, there’s an office party organized, and are those sleigh bells we can hear?